-2 Adapted from the instructions found for Ruth L. Kirschstein National Research Service Award Individual Fellowship Application (PHS 416-1)
+&lt;sup>2 Adapted from the instructions found for Ruth L. Kirschstein National Research Service Award Individual Fellowship Application (PHS 416-1)

 The oral portion of the examination is about two hours in length and based in part on the written proposal submitted by the student.
 Importantly, the examination is not limited to the subject of the proposal; in part, it tests a student's knowledge of important background material or subject matter needed for a full interpretation of the experiments proposed.
-In this sense, the examination is comprehensive in the spirit of the description found in the University of Iowa's Manual of Rules and Regulations of the Graduate College.3 For Biochemistry and Molecular Biology, this means that a student should, at a minimum, possess knowledge of graduate-level biochemistry and molecular biology and demonstrate the ability to use this information to devise and defend original experiments aimed at solving an important biological problem.
+In this sense, the examination is comprehensive in the spirit of the description found in the University of Iowa's Manual of Rules and Regulations of the Graduate College.
+For Biochemistry and Molecular Biology, this means that a student should, at a minimum, possess knowledge of graduate-level biochemistry and molecular biology and demonstrate the ability to use this information to devise and defend original experiments aimed at solving an important biological problem.

 On February 1 of the second year, each eligible student will provide their Dissertation Committee with an updated dissertation proposal (updated proposals are only needed if the Dissertation Committee requested this or there are substantial changes since the 1st Committee meeting) that has been prepared by the student in collaboration with the research Advisor.
-This will be submitted via ICON4 and a paper version will be distributed by the student with a cover sheet signed by their research Advisor.
+This will be submitted via ICON and a paper version will be distributed by the student with a cover sheet signed by their research Advisor.
 The student also has the option of suggesting one to three general topics for the written proposal to the examination committee; however, this is not required.
 The topics can be related or unrelated to their dissertation proposal.
-Each suggested topic should be no more than a short paragraph.
+Each suggested topic should be no more than a short paragraph (similar to the Thesis Proposal abstract) detailing the general area of inquiry, the gap in knowledge, and proposed aims.
 The committee may or may not select these topics for the examination.

 On March 1, the Dissertation Committee will present the student with two potential topics for the examination proposal.
 One topic will be related but not identical to the student's dissertation proposal and one will be unrelated.
 The student will have 6 weeks (until April 15) to prepare a written proposal on one of the two assigned topics.
 The student will prepare a Specific Aims page for the committee (by March 14), and the committee will provide feedback in one week (March 21).
 This feedback will help direct the student's efforts on the proposal.
 The final proposal will be examined by the committee and a determination to approve or disapprove will be completed within one week of its receipt (by April 22).
 The proposal will be determined unsatisfactory if a majority of the committee feel that it has significant factual errors or such a limited scope that it will be difficult for the student to defend in the oral exam.
 If the proposal is unsatisfactory, the chair of the committee will communicate the deficiencies to the student in writing and the student will have two weeks (until May 7) to revise the proposal.
-The revised proposal will then be distributed to the committee and the exam scheduled.
-The oral exam will be scheduled approximately 2-3 weeks after the proposal is accepted (typically between May 15 and June 7).
-A summary of the deadlines and time of the examination is as follows:
+The revised proposal will then be distributed to the committee and the exam examination is as follows:

-3 "This examination, administered only on campus, is intended to be an inclusive evaluation of the candidate's mastery of the major and related fields of study, including the tools of research in which competence has been certified."
+&lt;sup>3 "This examination, administered only on campus, is intended to be an inclusive evaluation of the candidate's mastery of the major and related fields of study, including the tools of research in which competence has been certified."

-4 All ICON submissions are analyzed by plagiarism software.
+${}^{\scriptscriptstyle 4}$ All ICON submissions are analyzed by plagiarism software.